UplandsDynamic/freebsdashboard/README.md

 USAGE
 -----

+##### Choose to test with dummy data or live ZFS datasets

+By default, this prototype demo is configured to use DUMMY data (provided).

-To test the demo, you need to have already created ZFS datasets on the system, or use the provided "dummy" data.
+You can use the dummy datasets without the need to have ZFS installed on your system.

-To use the dummy ZFS datasets, change the "SYSTEM_CALL_SCRIPT_NAME" variable in the following file:
+To test on live ZFS datasets, change the "SYSTEM_CALL_SCRIPT_NAME" variable in the following file:

     /usr/local/freebsdashboard/freebsdashboard/settings.py

-Change the variable from "system_calls.sh" to "demo/system_calls_demo.sh"
+Change the variable from "demo/system_calls_demo.sh" to "system_calls.sh"

-You can use the dummy datasets without the need to have ZFS installed on your system.
+##### Access the web-gui dashboard

 To access the web-gui dashboard, visit the following URL, replacing SERVER_IP with the IP of your server.

-Note that the demo installation creates  a self-signed certificate, so although the encryption is itself is secure enough, the verified certificate signing element is clearly missing (hence the browser warnings):
+Note that the demo installation creates a self-signed certificate, so although the encryption itself is secure enough, the verified certificate signing element is clearly missing (hence the browser warnings):